Blog Layout

 • You failed to maintain their rented premises.
 You must maintain your rental premises to a certain set of minimum standards as a California landlord.
 For example, ensure doors, windows, walls and roofs are adequately waterproofed

 • The eviction is based on discrimination or retaliation for a tenant exercising their legal rights.
-Discriminating against your California tenant is illegal as per the federal and state Fair Housing Act.
+Discriminating against your tenant is illegal as per the federal and state Fair Housing Act.
 The Act prohibits any form of discrimination against a tenant based on national origin, gender, religion, race, color, and disability

 • You failed to give written prior notice of the eviction